-2.2.2.7 ERROR and INFO Messages
+2.2.2.8 Error and Info

-Besides returning description of Row data and the data itself, TDS provides a token data stream type for the server to send error or informational messages to the client.
-These are the $\underline{\mathsf{INFO}}$ token data stream and the $\underline{\mathsf{ERROR}}$ token data stream.
+Besides returning descriptions of Row data and the data itself, TDS provides a token data stream type for the server to send error and informational messages to the client.
+These are the ERROR token data stream and the INFO token data stream.
+For more details, see section 2.2.7.9 and section 2.2.7.12, respectively.

-2.2.2.8 Attention Acknowledgment
+2.2.2.9 Attention Acknowledgment

 After a client has sent an interrupt signal to the server, the client MUST read returning data until the interrupt has been acknowledged.
-Attentions are acknowledged in the DONE token data stream.
+Attention messages are acknowledged in the DONE token data stream.
+For more details, see section 2.2.7.5.